cubicmushroom/symfony-wildcard-config-loader-bundle/README.md

 -----

 To use the config loader, you need to update your AppKernel to add a new instance of
-\CubicMushroom\Symfony\WildcardConfigLoader\ConfigLoader as a config loader by overriding the AppKernel::getContainerLoader() method as follows...
+\CubicMushroom\Symfony\WildcardConfigLoaderBundle\ConfigLoader as a config loader by overriding the AppKernel::getContainerLoader() method as follows...

 ````
-use CubicMushroom\Symfony\WildcardConfigLoader\ConfigLoader;
+use CubicMushroom\Symfony\WildcardConfigLoaderBundle\ConfigLoader;
-use CubicMushroom\Symfony\WildcardConfigLoader\GlobFileLocator;
+use CubicMushroom\Symfony\WildcardConfigLoaderBundle\GlobFileLocator;
 use Symfony\Component\Config\Loader\LoaderResolver;
 use Symfony\Component\DependencyInjection\ContainerInterface;